Hei-dev/LyricsPPTGeneratorGUI/README.md

 The application has also made an upgrade to having a Graphical User Interface(GUI).
 This would make the program more accessible to users that does not want to follow the format because it is too complicated (which is basically everyone)

+##Software Required
+To generate the PowerPoint, Microsoft Office (Preferably 2013 or later, only tested with Microsoft 365 Version) is required.

 ## Get the application
 The app is available under the release tab.
 Users can download and extract the attached zip file, and run setup.exe.